 Most financial experts agree that to improve your chances of making major purchases, you should take steps to improve your credit rating.
 Different lenders take different approaches, so there are likely to be variations according to what you want to buy and which lenders you approach for finance.
 Here are some of the best ways to achieve a better credit rating:

-Over time, your poor credit history will eventually disappear; however, it helps a great deal to make sure that your recent status is stable before approaching lenders for substantial financial help.
+Over time, your poor credit history will eventually disappear.
+However, it helps a great deal to make sure that your recent credit rating is stable before approaching lenders for substantial financial help.

 If you have managed to budget successfully for several months and you can prove that your credit rating is continuing to improve, then you may find a sympathetic lender that will seek out a good mortgage arrangement that is well within your budget.